 Part 1: Hospice 101

 What is Hospice Care?

 Hospice is a word that many have heard, but don’t necessarily understand.
 Odds are, you know someone who has received hospice care.
 But what exactly is it?
-Hospice care is a range of services that can be delivered in a variety of settings based on need.
-The goal of hospice is to provide comfort for those who have been diagnosed with a life-limiting illness and are nearing the end of their life.
+Hospice care is a range of services that will deliver in a variety of settings based on need.
+The goal of hospice is to provide comfort for those who will diagnose with a life-limiting illness and are nearing the end of their life.

 Who Benefits from Hospice Care?

 To qualify for hospice, a hospice doctor and doctor of the person considering hospice (if available) must certify that the individual has a terminal illness and life expectancy of 6 months or less.
 When accepting hospice care, an individual acknowledges this prognosis and agrees to stop life-prolonging treatments.
 One common misperception is that hospice care is only for the individual receiving services.
 In reality, hospice care provides services and support for the entire family or caregiver on this journey.

 There are options when it comes to where hospice care can be received.
 Hospice can follow an individual wherever they are—hospitals, nursing homes, assisted living facilities, and homes.
 Once hospice services have begun, hospice staff will be with the patient and loved ones through every step of the journey—from making regular visits to the home to being available around the clock for questions or emergencies.

 Hospice is an approach to care designed to serve the mind, body, and spirit.
 As a result, it is typically delivered by an all-encompassing team including a hospice medical director, nurses, home health aides, social workers, spiritual counselors or chaplains, and volunteers.
 Care teams work closely with a patient’s primary care doctor and other specialists in the community in order to provide the best care possible.
 With every human touchpoint, the goal—always—is to improve an individual’s quality of life.